Northmoor Green

 Moorland Court Farmhouse was built in the early 19th century.
 It is a Grade II listed building.
 Winslade Farmhouse which is also listed dates from the 17th century, as does Moorland Cottage.

 North Moor to the south of the village is a 676.3 hectare biological Site of Special Scientific Interest.
 The low-lying area is drained by a series of ditches and the Northmoor Pumping Station.

-Serious flooding occurred during the Winter flooding of 2013–14 on the Somerset Levels.
+Serious flooding occurred during the winter of 2013–14.
 The Church of St Peter and St John was closed for two years following the flooding and reopened in January 2016.
+Severe flooding occurred again in January 2026 following Storm Chandra.